 Reviving D.C.’s municipal courses would require a large investment, but the National Links Trust sees huge upside, both locally and nationally.
 “Golf courses like East Potomac, Rock Creek, and Langston are the gateway to golf for the majority of people,” said Mike McCartin, co-founder of the NLT.
 “And those courses should represent not only an entry point into the game but an entry point into the best architecture that the country can offer from architects past and present.”

 From the founding of the National Mall to the construction of the Washington Monument and the Vietnam Memorial, the nation’s capital has aspired for over 200 years to exemplify the best in public art, architecture, and urban planning.
 The city’s golf facilities were built in the same spirit.
 “They are all part of national parks,” McCartin explained.
 “They are designed to be models for the rest of the country.”
-The NLT’s hope is that, under the right stewardship, the municipal golf courses of Washington, D.C., will become models once again.
+The NLT’s hope is that, under the right stewardship, the municipal courses of Washington, D.C., will become models for American public golf once again.

 If you are interested in the future of municipal golf not just in D.C. but across the U.S., check out the website of the National Links Trust.
 Want to voice your opinion about the future of D.C.’s public courses?
 Email the National Parks Service here.